Q&A: Wongi 'Freak' Wilson

 New Zealand has been a breeding-ground for forward thinking individuals since its founding in 1840.
 Kiwis have contributed to a wide range of fields from human-rights to engineering and extreme determination has seen many New Zealanders winning awards and taking world-firsts.

-In 1893, New Zealand became the first country in the world to give women the vote after a campaign led by suffragette Kate Sheppard.
+In 1893, New Zealand became the first country in the world in which women won the right to vote, after a campaign led by suffragist Kate Sheppard.

 On 31 March 1903 (more than half a year before the Wright Brothers!), Richard Pearse is reputed to have carried out the first powered flight.

 Ernest Rutherford was one of the most influential scientists of the 20th Century.
 Best known for splitting the atom, he was awarded a Nobel Prize in Chemistry in 1908.

 In 1934 Rotorua-born Jean Batten broke records when flying solo from Britain to Australia in just 14 days, 22 hours and 30 minutes.